GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 2. The route of the http protocol is configurable and the default request path is trace: `/otel/v1/trace`, metric:`/otel/v1/metric`
 3. When data of type `float` `double` is involved, a maximum of two decimal places are reserved.
 4. Both http and grpc support the gzip compression format.
 You can configure the environment variable in exporter to turn it on: `OTEL_EXPORTER_OTLP_COMPRESSION = gzip`; gzip is not turned on by default.
-5. The http protocol request format supports both json and protobuf serialization formats.
-But grpc only supports protobuf.
+5. The http protocol request format supports both JSON and Protobuf serialization formats.
+But grpc only supports Protobuf.

 Pay attention to the configuration of environment variables when using OTEL HTTP exporter.
-Since the default configuration of datakit is `/otel/v1/trace` and `/otel/v1/metric`, if you want to use the HTTP protocol, you need to configure `trace` and `trace` separately `metric`,
+Since the default configuration of Datakit is `/otel/v1/trace` and `/otel/v1/metric`, if you want to use the HTTP protocol, you need to configure `trace` and `trace` separately `metric`,

-The default request routes of otlp are `v1/traces` and `v1/metrics`, which need to be configured separately for these two.
+The default request routes of OTLP are `v1/traces` and `v1/metrics`, which need to be configured separately for these two.
 If you modify the routing in the configuration file, just replace the routing address below.

 ## General SDK Configuration {#sdk-configuration}